Editors Reads Verdict

 Key Takeaways

-- → Identity is constructed and can be reconstructed — Dantès becomes the Count as a deliberate act of will
+- → Identity is constructed and can be fully reconstructed — Dantès becomes the Count as a deliberate act of will

 | Author | Alexandre Dumas |